jakka351/can0swc/README.md

   ### [Basic Breakdown of Steering Wheel Controls for FG Falcon](https://github.com/jakka351/FG-Falcon/wiki/Steering-Wheel-Media-Controls)

 SWC are resistance based, all switches run on a single wire, pushing a button causes a specific resistance in the circuit.
-The Module reads the resistance, interprets and sends data on to CAN-bus where it is recieved by the ACM/FDIM/ICC and acted up.
+The Module reads the resistance, interprets and sends data on to CAN-bus where it is recieved by the ACM/FDIM/ICC and acted upon.

   #### CAN Data